 You are invited to join the Shakespeare Project of Chicago for a special staged reading of a new play by Rowan Willams, a "fantasia" on the possible relationship between William Shakespeare and Edmund Campion.

 Free and open to the public.
-Registration is required as space is limited.
+Online registration is recommended but not required.
 Refreshments will be served.
 Sponsored by the Lumen Christi Institute and the International House Global Voices Program.
 Persons with disabilities who may need assistance should contact the Office of Programs & External Relations in advance at 773-753-2274 or email HERE.